osmandapp/web/main/docs/user/plugins/trip-recording.md

 :::

 :::tip Stop / Save / Pause
-To stop recording tap on the relevant button in dialog menu of Distance/Start-Stop widget or Trip recording option in the Main menu (Android only).
+To stop the recording, tap on the relevant button in the *Distance/Start-Stop (REC)* widget dialog box, for the Android version you can also stop the recording by tapping the Main menu item *Trip recording*.
 :::

-## Currently recorded track
+## Сurrent track recording

 ### Overview screen